-Now put both AirPods into the charging case with the lid open and connect the case to a power source for one hour or so with the iPhone sitting next to them.
-Then, close the case and leave it in charge for another hour or so.
+Now, put both AirPods into the charging case with the lid open and connect the case to a power source for one hour or so with the iPhone sitting next to them.
+Then, close the case and leave it in charge for another hour.

 Go to your phone’s Bluetooth settings and remove the two AirPods you separately connect and sync with your device in the steps above.